Joe Mixon Fantasy 2018

 — Fusue Vue (@lifesyourcup) November 26, 2017

-Let me know what you think of Mixon’s 2018 outlook in the comments and don’t forget to check out all of the possible Star Wars fantasy football team names as well.
+Let me know what you think of Mixon’s 2018 outlook in the comments and don’t forget to check out our other player profile articles as well.

 Thanks for Reading